 In freelancing, stress comes in many ways.
 It can manifest itself through unhealthy habits, or even in a constant state of irritation.

 Burnout, on the other hand, can make you feel empty, unproductive, and mentally exhausted.
-It’s like you don’t want to do anything other than sleeping.
+It’s like you don’t want to do anything other than sleep.

 While it is true that freelancing helps you earn in the comfort of your home, freelancers often find themselves glued to their PCs most of the time.

 And it’s often been reiterated by medical experts that a screen-based life isn’t good for one’s sight.
-Freelancers also experience back pain for sitting for long periods.
+Freelancers also experience back pain from sitting for long periods.